modyo/modyo-docs/docs/en/dynamic/architecture.md

 In addition, Spring Boot integrates well with other technologies on the Java platform, allowing developers to create highly scalable and efficient applications.
 In short, Spring Boot is a powerful and popular tool for developing modern Java applications.

 ### Modyo Connect
-The Modyo Dynamic microservices have been designed to be deployed on the managed infrastructure service of [Modyo Connect](/en/connect), however, they can be adapted for any type of cloud or physical infrastructure.
+The Dynamic Framework microservices have been designed to be deployed on the managed infrastructure service of [Modyo Connect](/en/connect), however, they can be adapted for any type of cloud or physical infrastructure.

 :::tip Modyo Connect
 For more information on Modyo Connect and its components, please refer to its [official documentation](“/en/connect”).